viet34tqc/notebook/nestjs.md

 # Nest Framework

+## Why use

+- Modular architechture => easier to organize your code and reuse code
+- Use DI => easier to manage dependancies, ensure your app is modular

 ## Common commands

 - `nest new <PROJECT_NAME>`: create new Nest project.
 You will need to install `@nest/cli` first